klaytn/klaytn-docs/docs/dapp/tutorials/connecting-metamask.md

 ![Seed phrase and Wallet](./img/metamask-secret-backup.png)

 ## Step 3.
-Connect to Klaytn Network <a id="connect-to-klaytn-network"></a>
+Connect to Klaytn Cypress Network (Mainnet) <a id="connect-to-klaytn-cypress-network-mainnet"></a>

+> Here's a simple way.
+[Connect your wallet to the Klaytn Cypress Network (Mainnet)](https://chainlist.org/chain/8217).

-* Click on the Network tab, which is on Ethereum Mainnet as default and select [Custom RPC].
+* Click on the upper Networks tab, which is on Ethereum Mainnet as default, and select [Add network].

 * Enter the Endpoint Node (EN) data of the Klaytn chain.